jubril-adeyi/kubernetes-eks-sockshop/README.md

 `cd ../deployment
 * Run the terraform plan command to see Preview the changes that will be applied :
 `terraform plan`
-* Now Run the Terraform apply command to apply these changes and provision infrastructure on AWS:
+* Now Run the Terraform apply command to apply these changes and provision applications on AWS EKS:
 `terraform apply`